There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 Unfortunately, there is no definition of « animal breed » (INPI Examination Guidelines, I-C VII-2.4.b), making it difficult to define the limits of this exclusion.

-However, an animal (e.g., a genetically modified animal) is patentable, provided that the technical feasibility of the invention is not limited to a single animal breed (e.g., the DNA modification may apply to multiple breeds, such as a rodent, a mammal, etc., INPI Examination Guidelines, I-C VII-2.4.b and L611-19 CPI II).
+However, an animal (e.g., a genetically modified animal) is patentable, provided that the technical feasibility of the invention is not limited to a single animal breed (e.g., the DNA modification may work for several breeds, such as a rodent, a mammal, etc., INPI Examination Guidelines, I-C VII-2.4.b and L611-19 CPI II).

 Essentially biological processes